 Animals left behind can be injured, fall ill, starve and hamper human evacuation and rescue efforts

-SACRAMENTO, CA (March 23, 2009) – As severe flooding threatens the Red River Valley in North Dakota and Minnesota, United Animal Nations (UAN) encourages residents to include their pets in their evacuation plans.
-Animals left behind during floods can get injured, fall ill, starve, die, and hamper human evacuation and rescue efforts.
+(April 26, 2011) – As residents of Tennessee and Kentucky prepare for potential flooding and tornadoes from a major storm system, United Animal Nations (UAN) encourages residents to include pets in their disaster planning.
+Animals left behind during natural disasters can get injured, fall ill, starve, die, and hamper human evacuation and rescue efforts.

 Founded in 1987, United Animal Nations focuses on bringing animals out of crisis and into care through a variety of programs, including emergency animal sheltering and disaster relief services, financial assistance for urgent veterinary care and humane education.